UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 the use of HTML, for users to read, and JSON-LD for programmers to write code to process DataCrates.

-DataCrate aims to ensure that packages are as self documenting as possible.
+The DataCrate specification aims to ensure that packages are as self documenting as possible.
 The CATALOG.html files are in [RDFa] format with (mostly) schema.org based metadata and thus are readable by both humans and machines.
 Anyone with a Data Crate zip file can unzip it, notice that there is a CATALOG.html file in the root directory, open that in a web browser, and find out about the data; where it came from, who to contact about it, if it has a homepage and so on.
+This is an improvement over simple zipping or bagging of files or using XML-based metadata formats.

 Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata, the only compulsory metadata is:
 *  a creation date
 *  a contact person (which could be done by role) and a
 *  description of the data.

-Future versions of this specification will allow for profiles to be specified that are appropriate to a range of services.
+Future versions of this specification will allow for profiles to be specified that are appropriate to a range of services such as repositories, registries. and research software applications.

-There are a number of existing metadata and packaging standards in this area but no single standard joining packaging with linked-data-ready metadata that covers the range of common concerns for research data in an academic context, where it is important to be able to associate data with funded research projects and publications.
+There are a number of existing metadata and packaging standards in this area but no single standard joining packaging with linked-data-ready metadata that covers the range of common concerns for research data in an academic context, where it is important to be able to associate data with funded research projects and publications, and desirable to be able to describe the *contents* of a data package, not just the data in aggregate.

 ## Examples